 8. FAQs

-Q1: Can you use canned chicken in place of roasted chicken in a salad?
+Q1: Can I use canned chicken instead of roasted chicken in salad?

-Q2: How long can you keep canned chicken salad in the fridge?
+Q2: How long can chicken salad stay in the fridge?

-Q3: Is canned chicken as healthy as fresh chicken?
+Q3: Is canned chicken as healthy as fresh?

-Q4: What can I add to canned chicken salad for extra flavor?
+Q4: What else can I add for flavor?

-Q5: How can I make a low-calorie chicken salad?
+Q5: How do I make a low-calorie chicken salad?

 Conclusion